Itinerary for Biking the Bolaven Loop

 We ate at Sabaidee Pakse Restaurant a few times during our stay in Pakse, pretty much for lack of a better option.
 Because we were there over the New Year’s period, most places seemed to be closed.
 Sabaidee serves affordable and generous portions of everything, but service was immensely slow!
 The service at nearby Daolin Restaurant nearby was a little better, although we only dined there one time.

-Every evening at around 6pm, Yves holds an informal briefing where he explains the route and dishes out tips including recommendations for food and accommodation on the loop, as well as providing an emergency number for breakdowns.
+Every evening at around 6pm, Yves holds an informal briefing where he explains the route and dishes out tips, including recommendations for food and accommodation on the Bolaven loop, the best Bolaven Plateau waterfalls to visit, as well as providing an emergency number for breakdowns.
 We thought this was great service!
 We noticed that Yves has a habit of being sarcastic which we didn’t mind at all, but I suppose he could come across as arrogant to some people, so best be prepared for that!

-Our semi-automatic bike cost 165,000 LAK (about €16.50) for three days – the rate per day can be negotiated for longer leases.
+Our semi-automatic bike for biking the Bolaven Loop cost 165,000 LAK (about €16.50) for three days – the rate per day can be negotiated for longer leases.
 The agency also offers a left luggage service so that we could keep our large backpacks at the shop during our biking trip, at no extra cost.

 Miss Noy Motorbike also organise onward transport to many places in Laos and neighbouring countries.

-Itinerary for Biking the Bolaven Plateau Loop (the Short Loop) with tips and tricks
+Itinerary for Biking the Bolaven Loop (the Short Loop) with tips and tricks

-Day One of Biking the Bolaven Plateau Loop
+Day One of Biking the Bolaven Loop Itinerary

 We set off from Miss Noy Motorbike shop, happy to discover that the first stretch of road was a very easy ride.
 Complimentary to our GPS, the map Yves gave us came in very handy.
 He had warned us not to follow the main route out of Pakse (which takes an intuitive slow right turn onto a better surfaced road), but to ride along straight and turn left.
 The road right would have taken us to the Laos-Cambodia border!

 We followed the map indications and then turned left again and drove along a little town with roadside stalls selling machetes.
-This was the start of the loop.
+This was the start of the Bolaven Plateau loop.

 A secondary foot-path soon led us to another fall in the vicinity of the main one, which was completely deserted.
 We were happy to spend some time here under the shade of trees, allowing Nikki some well-deserved rest from driving the bike.